tillitis/tkey-ssh-agent/README.md

 `cmd/tkey-ssh-agent/app.bin.sha512`.
 The compilation will fail if this is not the expected binary.

-### Using tkey-runapp

-The client app `tkey-runapp` only loads and starts a device app.
-It's mostly a development tool.
-You'll then have to switch to a different client app that speaks your app's specific protocol.
-Run with `-h` to get help.

 ### Using tkey-ssh-agent

 This client app is a complete, alternative SSH agent with practical